University Catalog 2024-2025

 Typically offered in Fall, Spring, and Summer

 This course will build upon material introduced in Yoga I by emphasizing the practice of yoga at an intermediate level.
 Coursework will require a deeper level of understanding of a variety of yoga postures, breathing techniques, and meditation practices.
-Yoga philosophy will also be addressed through the study of historical yogic texts such as The Yoga Sutras of Patanjali.
+Yoga philosophy will also be addressed through the study of historical yogic texts.

 Prerequisite: DAN 279